 Definitions of Native Advertising

-Content that, in appearance, is native to, aka in context with, the experience of the platform, but is in reality paid placement.
-(You see that?
-It doesn’t look like an ad, it looks like any of the other content except that the relationship is transparently identified.)
+Content that, in appearance, is seamless to the experience of the platform, but is in reality paid placement.
+It doesn’t look like an ad, it looks like any of the other content except that the relationship is transparently identified.

 A form of paid media where the ad experience follows the natural form and function of the user experience in which it is placed.